 Prior Learning Assessment

-By successfully completing one of the Prior Learning Assessment options (Portfolio Assessment, College Level Examination Program (CLEP)/DANTES Subject Standardized Tests (DSST) or Departmental Challenge Examinations), students may earn undergraduate course credit for previous academic and/or prior learning experiences.
+By successfully completing one of the Prior Learning Assessment options [Portfolio Assessment, College Level Examination Program (CLEP)/DANTES Subject Standardized Tests (DSST) or Departmental Challenge Examinations], students may earn undergraduate course credit for previous academic and/or prior learning experiences.
+Portfolio options may be available for some graduate level courses.

 Policies for Prior Learning Assessment

-- Students must consult with an academic counselor prior to applying for Challenge Examinations or Portfolio Development.
+- Students must consult with an academic advisor prior to applying for Challenge Examinations or Portfolio Development.

 - Course prerequisite requirements must be completed before permission to take Challenge Examinations or Portfolio Development is granted.